bcdataca/bcsa-bcdata/README.md

 ## Issues

-As of 13 March at 15:23 there still exists a permissions issue to be resolved.
+* As of 13 March at 15:23 there still exists a permissions issue to be resolved.
+* As of 13 March at 16:46 this issue was resolved.